Hire-Hoffee/Chat-App-Old/README.md

 </div>
 <br>

-## Основные страницы сайта
+## Main site pages

-- Главная страница по адресу `/main`
+- Main page at `/main`
-- Все пользователи по адресу `/main/users`
+- All users at `/main/users`
-- Страница регистрации `/auth/sign_up`
+- Registration page `/auth/sign_up`
-- Страница входа `/auth/login`
+- Login page `/auth/login`

-## Технологии использованные при разработке сайта
+## Technologies used in the development of the site

-#### Для frontend части были использованы следующие фреймворки и технологии
+#### The following frameworks and technologies were used for the frontend part
 - HTML/CSS/JS
 - Bootstrap

-Сайт является адаптивным и доступен для комфортного просмотра на устройствах с разными размерами экранов.
+The site is responsive and is available for comfortable viewing on devices with different screen sizes.

-#### Для backend части были использованы следующие фреймворки и технологии
+#### The following frameworks and technologies were used for the backend part
 - Node.js
-- Express.js
+- express.js
 - MongoDB

-#### Общение между пользователями реализованно при помощи постоянного соединения (WebSocket)
+#### Communication between users is implemented using a persistent connection (WebSocket)
 - SocketIO

-## Запуск приложения
+## Run application

-Для того чтобы запустить приложение клонируйте репозиторий при помощи `git clone`.
+Clone the repository with `git clone` to run the application.

-Далее вы должны создать базу данных mongoDB Для подключения к БД как и для формирования JWT используются переменные окружения, вы можете определить их в файле `.env` или задать эти параметры напрямую.
+Next, you must create the mongoDB database.
+To connect to the database, as well as to form the JWT, environment variables are used, you can define them in the `.env` file or set these parameters directly.

-Для загрузки всех пакетов и модулей используйте команду `npm init`.
+Use the `npm init` command to download all packages and modules.

-Запуск сервера происходит командой `npm start` или `npm dev` для запуска с пакетом `nodemon`.
+The server is started with the `npm start` command or `npm dev` to start with the `nodemon` package.